joezuntz/cosmosis-doc/reference/standard_library/2pt.rst

    * - covariance_realizations
      - int
      - -1
-     - If >0, assume that the Covariance matrix was estimated from a set of MC simulations and should thus have the Anderson-Hartlapp factor applied to increase its size.
+     - If >0, assume that the Covariance matrix was estimated from a set of MC simulations and should thus have the Anderson-Hartlap factor applied to increase its size.
 If zero, assume infinite number of realizations.
    * - sellentin
      - bool
      - False